prdgysquil/certainimage/README.md

 # certainimage
-image logger for educational purposes only
+image for educational purposes only